dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 reason for this error is that the modifier `covariant` must be specified on the declaration of `v` which is known to exist, not on the parameter.*

-A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`, also if the latter is implicitly induced *(which can occur in a primary constructor of an extension type declaration)*. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

 A compile-time error occurs if _p_ has the modifier `covariant`, but not `var`. *This parameter does not induce a setter.*

-Conversely, it is not an error for the modifier `covariant` to occur on a declaring formal parameter _p_ of a declaring constructor.
+Conversely, it is not an error for the modifier `covariant` to occur on a declaring formal parameter _p_ of a primary constructor.
 This extends the existing allowlist of places where `covariant` can occur.

-The following applies to both the header and the body form of declaring constructors.

-The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor _k_, and _D2_ is the result of the derivation of the semantics of _D_.
-The derivation step will delete elements that amount to the declaring constructor.
+The semantics of the primary constructor is found in the following steps, where _D_ is the class, mixin class, extension type, or enum declaration in the program that includes a primary constructor _k_, and _D2_ is the result of the derivation of the semantics of _D_.
+The derivation step will delete elements that amount to the primary constructor.
 Semantically, it will add a new constructor _k2_, and it will add zero or more instance variable declarations.

 *Adding program elements 'semantically' implies that this is not a source